 2. Any file that uploaded via this rule will list the import as completed as shown below.

+3. The POD image will then appear in the open image batch as per further up in this article.
 The reason for this is that this setting allows you to import the POD images but then have them all be placed in the open image batch so that a staff member can then go through and manually process them when required.